 In 2011, Djokovic had one of the greatest seasons ever, winning 3 Grand Slams and securing the world No. 1 ranking for the first time.

-By 2025, he holds 24 Grand Slam titles, the most in men’s tennis history.
+By 2026, he will hold 24 Grand Slam titles, the most in men’s tennis history.
 He also claimed over 98 ATP titles, including multiple ATP Finals and Masters 1000 trophies.

 Even at 38, Djokovic still competes at the top level, proving that age is just a number.
 His relentless drive and ability to adapt his game ensure that his career continues to inspire tennis fans worldwide.